The History of Great Island With Architect George Knight

 Event Details

-Darien Library, Museum of Darien and Great Island Advisory Committee welcome award-winning architect George Knight, who will speak about the history of Darien's Great Island.
+Darien Library, Museum of Darien, and the Great Island Advisory Committee welcome award-winning architect George Knight, who will speak about the history of Darien's Great Island.

 The magnificent designs of many of the buildings on Great Island can be traced back to prominent and well-known architectural firms of the era.
 The architecture and the scenic roads throughout the island exist as lasting examples to the estate's rich history.